Amy Madigan: 2010–present: Later projects and Weapons

 In 2011, she guest-starred in the final episode of TNT's drama series Memphis Beat.
-Madigan returned to theater in 2015, directing a stage production of Off the King’s Road at the Odyssey Theater in Los Angeles.
-In 2016, she starred as Halie in the revival of Sam Shepard's play Buried Child for The New Group at the Pershing Square Signature Center.
-It move to the West End's Trafalgar Studios in November 2016, where Madigan reprised her role.
+Madigan returned to theater in 2015, directing a stage production of Off the King's Road at the Odyssey Theater in Los Angeles.
+In 2016, she starred as Halie in the revival of Sam Shepard's play Buried Child for The New Group at the Pershing Square Signature Center in Manhattan, New York.
+It moved to the West End's Trafalgar Studios in London in November 2016, where Madigan reprised her role.

 In 2018, she had a supporting role in the independent drama American Woman opposite Sienna Miller, followed by a supporting role in Scott Cooper's horror film Antlers (2021), playing a school principal in a small Oregon town plagued by a supernatural entity.
-In 2024, Madigan starred as Judge Motley in the independent drama Bull Street, which premiered as the opening night film at the Sarasota Film Festival.
-In 2025, she had a pivotal role in Zach Cregger's horror mystery film Weapons, playing the eccentric and mysterious great-aunt of a young boy whose classmates go missing in his small community.

-In a 2025 interview with The New York Times, Madigan spoke of her career saying, "Opportunities [as an older actress] are less and you just hope that something finds you so you can find it.
-And I don’t take it for granted, because you can go up and then you can go all the way down, as we know".
+In 2024, Madigan starred as Judge Motley in the independent drama Bull Street, which premiered as the opening night film at the Sarasota Film Festival in Sarasota, Florida.
+In a 2025 interview with The New York Times, Madigan told Kyle Buchanan, "Opportunities [as an older actress] are less and you just hope that something finds you so you can find it...
+I don't take it for granted, because you can go up and then you can go all the way down, as we know."

+In 2025, she had a pivotal role in Zach Cregger's horror mystery film Weapons, playing the eccentric and mysterious Gladys, the great-aunt of a young boy whose classmates go missing in his small community.
+Madigan's performance in Weapons earned her great critical acclaim and awards recognition, including the Actor Award for Outstanding Performance by a Female Actor in a Supporting Role, Critics Choice Award for Best Supporting Actress and New York Film Critics Circle Award for Best Supporting Actress, as well as a nomination for the Golden Globe Award for Best Supporting Actress.
+On March 15, 2026, she won the Academy Award for Best Supporting Actress; the 40-year gap between this nomination and her previous nomination for Twice in a Lifetime set the record for longest gap between Oscar nominations for an actress.

+Madigan will appear in the upcoming Netflix limited series adaptation All the Sinners Bleed, based on the S. A. Cosby novel of the same name, and James Ponsoldt's upcoming psychological thriller film Sponsor.

 Personal life

-Madigan has been married to actor Ed Harris since November 21, 1983.
-They have one daughter.
-Madigan and Harris have been frequent collaborators during their careers.
+Madigan married actor Ed Harris on November 21, 1983.
+They have a daughter.